DhiegoFC/Industrial_Electronics/lessons/week_02/hands-on/week_02_activity_02/README.md

 After completing these activities, students will:

-- Understand and build voltage divider circuits (potentiometer and LDR + resistor).
+- Understand and build voltage divider circuits (potentiometer and photodiode + resistor).
 - Observe how analog voltage levels are converted into PWM output brightness.
 - Use analogRead() and analogWrite() to connect sensors and actuators.
 - Explore how changes in light or voltage produce a smooth analog-to-digital control.